 A calorie deficit is still the surest route to losing weight.
 Quick weight-loss fads may tempt you, but they often provide you with such a low calorie intake that you may feel hungry much of the time, which may discourage you.
 Even if you can manage it for a while, you may end up missing out on important nutrients.
 Quick weight loss only expedites muscle loss, leaving you with an even stodgier metabolism that makes weight loss harder and weight gain almost inevitable.
 Any diet that has you consuming fewer than 1,200 calories per day is too low.

 A manageable deficit of 500 to 1,000 calories per day, created by moderating portions and increasing physical activity, is doable by most women over age 40.
-It's also effective as shown by a 2012 study published in Obesity in which a combination of diet and exercise yielded the greatest weight loss results in post-menopausal women after one year.
+It's also effective as shown by a 2012 study in Obesity in which a combination of diet and exercise yielded the greatest weight loss results after a year in people who were post-menopausal.

 The 500- to 1,000-calorie deficit yields a loss of 1 to 2 pounds per week, since 1 pound equals 3,500 calories.
 Losing at a faster rate, especially after the first one or two weeks of making changes, puts you at an increased risk of developing gall stones.
 Determine how many calories you need daily to maintain your weight based on your exact age, activity level and size using an online calculator and determine your deficit from that number.
 The average 40-year old woman burns between 1,800 and 2,200 calories per day, depending on activity.

 Weight-Loss Diet Plans